waggle-sensor/plugin_manager/plugins/image_detector/training/README.md

 You can use [LabelImg](https://github.com/tzutalin/labelImg).
 With the annotating tool, annotations are saved in XML files as PASCAL VOC format.
 The tool requires **Python 3** and **Qt5**.

 With your dataset, you can generate your own TFRecord file through TFRecord convert scripts.
 There are some ready-made [TFRecord convert scripts](https://github.com/tensorflow/models/tree/master/research/object_detection/dataset_tools).
-If the images follow PASCAL VOC dataset format and you uses *LabelImg*, then **you can follow [create_tf_record.md](https://github.com/waggle-sensor/plugin_manager/blob/master/plugins/image_detector/training/create_tf_record.md).**
+If the images follow PASCAL VOC dataset format, then **you can follow [create_tf_record.md](https://github.com/waggle-sensor/plugin_manager/blob/master/plugins/image_detector/training/create_tf_record.md).**

 ### Training:
 With the image and TFRecord file, you can train models as explained [above](https://github.com/waggle-sensor/plugin_manager/blob/master/plugins/image_detector/training/README.md#training-example).
 And for more example code, refer [tensorflow/model repo](https://github.com/tensorflow/models)